Center cut boneless pork chops marinated in a brine of Corona beer, fresh lime juice and cilantro; then grilled to perfection.

 To make these Corona Grilled Pork Chops you’ll need pork chops, Corona beer, sugar, Kosher salt, a lime, fresh cilantro and honey.
 First, here is how to trim a pork loin or skip this step if you’re already using boneless pork chops.

-How to Trim a Pork Loin into Pork Chops
+How do you Trim a Pork Loin into Pork Chops?

 1. Trim excess fat from the loin on all sides.